-At the 2021 Annual Shareholders Meeting held in June 2022, a five-member board stood for election.
+At the 2022 Annual Shareholders Meeting held in June 2023, a five-member board stood for election.
 The members were elected and, according to the bylaws of the Company shall retain their position as directors until the next meeting.
-The board of directors is made up of Mr. Najeeb U. Ghauri (Chairman of the Board), Mr. Mark Caton, Ms. Malea Farsai, Mr. Kausar Kazmi and Mr. Henry Tolentino.
+The board of directors is made up of Mr. Najeeb U. Ghauri (Chairman of the Board), Mr. Mark Caton, Ms. Malea Farsai, Mr. Kausar Kazmi and Mr. Michael Francis.
+Mr. Henry Tolentino did not stand for re-election due to personal reasons and Mr. Michael Francis was nominated and elected to the Board.